SMCallan/Lab_Test_MIIT/README.md

   mitm_capture.pcap
   ```

-Let it run long enough to collect traffic, then stop it with `Ctrl+C`.
+➡️ Let it run long enough to collect traffic.
+➡️ Stop it with `Ctrl+C`.
-The capture file `mitm_capture.pcap` will now be available in your working directory.
+➡️ The file `mitm_capture.pcap` will be in your working directory.

 ---

 ## ⚡ Step 2 — Generate Metadata Reports

-Process the capture into structured CSV + JSON reports:
+Convert the capture into structured reports:

 ```bash
 python3 pcap_metadata_report.py -r mitm_capture.pcap -o ./report_out